terrencezli/Logos/README.md

 **node somefile.js industry-name**

-For companies in this industry, the most common colors in logos...
+For companies in the "industry-name" industry, the most common colors in logos...

 1. colorA
 2. colorB
 3. colorC

-For companies in this industry, the most common keywords associated with their logos...
+For companies in the "industry-name" industry, the most common keywords associated with their logos...

 1. Attribute1